malramsay64/phd-thesis/04_Machine_Learning/results.md

 to separate the structures indicates a non-linear method is required for separating the different structures.
-Secondly, separating the structures with the UMAP algorithm for visualisation, indicates it is possible to separate the crystal structures using a Unsupervised Learning or clustering method.
+Secondly, separating the structures with the UMAP algorithm for visualisation, indicates it is possible to separate the crystal structures using clustering.
 Finally, we have found that reducing the degeneracy of the features is an important simplification which reduces the complexity of subsequent steps.

-### Clustering
+### Clustering Performance

 With UMAP not being a suitable algorithm for clustering, an alternate choice is required.